High Calorie Hiking Snacks for Long Distance: What Is Actually Worth Carrying?

 4. System fit

-A strong snack list still needs to work with your breakfasts, lunches, and dinners.
-That is why it helps to compare options in the catalog and then run the whole setup through the planner.
+A strong snack list still needs to work with breakfasts, lunches, and dinners.
+Compare options in the catalog, then run the whole setup through the planner so the food system works as one thing.

 Where hikers usually get this wrong

 Most hikers do not fail because they forgot snacks.
 They fail because they bring too many weak snacks.
-Too many bulky cereal bars, too much low-energy filler, and not enough attention to what actually keeps the day moving.
+Too many bulky cereal bars, too many items chosen because they felt healthy in a supermarket aisle, and not enough attention to what actually keeps the day moving.

 Related guides worth reading